 Barbican Conservatory is the second biggest conservatory in London, after Kew Gardens’ Princess of Wales Conservatory.

-What’s Inside the Barbican Conservatory?
+What’s inside the Barbican Conservatory?

 Originally designed to hide the building’s massive fly tower (through which scenery for the Barbican Theatre is lowered), someone decided to stick a couple of pot plants in there.
 Things have got a little out of hand since then, as the collection now houses “around 1,500 species of plants and trees, some of which are rare and endangered in their native habitat”.
 They’re a pretty-looking lot, too, it must be said – definitely deserving of a spot on your Instagram feed.